ryan-carpenter/Encode-Sans/docs/02-better-builds-and-fontbake-fixes/README.md

 This probably doesn't have a final solution, because fontvalidator seems to be undergoing some changes.
 However, I've gotten past this error and received QA from Font Validator by:

-1. Installing the latest osx release from https://github.com/HinTak/Font-Validator/releases, then unzip
+1. Installing the latest osX release from https://github.com/HinTak/Font-Validator/releases, then unzip
 2. Change the unzipped binary's permissions, `chmod 755 FontValidator`
 3. Moving the downloaded file into the same directory I use for my Python environment (for me, that's just `~/Environments/gfonts/bin`).